 melprot: a quick intro

-The most basic tool for thin-client interaction in Mel is melprot::Client, a struct exposed by the melprot Rust crate that implements Mel's P2P protocol. melprot::Client is a thin client that can be used to query full nodes for information about blockchain contents.
+The most basic tool for light-client interaction in Mel is melprot::Client, a struct exposed by the melprot Rust crate that implements Mel's P2P protocol. melprot::Client is a light client that can be used to query full nodes for information about blockchain contents.

 But unlike a raw RPC client (which does exist as melprot::NodeRpcClient), melprot::Client internally validates Merkle-tree proofs and staker signatures so that it avoids trusting any full node.
 Everything that melprot::Client returns is backed by the decentralized, incentive-based trust of the Mel blockchain, and nothing can be faked by a malicious node or RPC network.